nlepage/go-wasm-http-talk/slides.md

 }

 self.addEventListener('fetch', e => {
-    e.respondWith(goCallback(e.request))
+    goCallback(e.request)
 })
 ```
 <!-- .element: style="font-size: 0.46em;" -->

 Notes:
 - From the ServiceWorker's point of view, we are now able to forward the FetchEvent's request to the WebAssembly binary.
-- ▶️ In the event handler, we just have to call the callback function with the `FetchEvent`'s request, and directly give the return value to the `FetchEvent`'s `respondWith()` method.
+- ▶️ In the event handler, we just have to call the callback function with the `FetchEvent`'s request.
 - ▶ The `self` variable is a reference to the ServiceWorker's global scope, so this is handy for making the `setGoCallback()` function available for WebAssembly the binary.
 - The actual code is a little more complex, because we have to use a Promise for the callback, otherwise a FetchEvent might occur before the callback is defined.